Alnham: War Memorial Hall

 The most significant structure to be built in Alnham in the 20th century is the War Memorial Hall, erected in 1920 as a testament to the impact of World War I on small rural communities like Alnham.
 It is a stone-built village hall with a stone incision above the porch door.
 There are no names inscribed on the memorial as there were no deaths in the village during the war.

 Transport

 Alnham is an isolated rural community.
 The nearest main road is the A697, around 7.5 mi away.
 The village is situated on a local road running north-south from Prendwick to Scrainwood; from a junction near the village centre another road heads northwest from Alnham, past Castle Hill, for about 5 km to Ewartly Shank, where it ends.

-There were plans in the mid-late 19th century for a Northumberland Central Railway line to run through Alnham.
+There were plans in the mid-to-late 19th century for a Northumberland Central Railway line to run through Alnham.
 The proposed railway would have been located to the east of Pennylaws Cottage, but it was never built.